Good Health Information and Where to Find It

 “Although eating coconut oil in moderation isn’t going to result in great harm to your health, it’s not likely to help you lose weight either.
 For successful, long-term weight loss, stick to the basics — an overall healthy-eating plan and exercise.“

 It’s a pretty straightforward answer.
 The author is named and you can check her credentials.
 The articles she refers to aren’t specifically cited, but you now know where to look for them.

 There is good health information with a solid evidence base, and then there are philosophies that do not accept a need for proof.
-It is good to be cautious about the latter.
+It is good to be wary of the latter.